Dev-hwang/flutter_foreground_task/README.md

 * `priority`: Priority of notifications for Android 7.1 and lower.
 The default is `NotificationPriority.DEFAULT`.
 * `enableVibration`: Whether to enable vibration when creating notifications.
 The default is `false`.
 * `playSound`: Whether to play sound when creating notifications.
 The default is `true`.
+* `showWhen`: Whether to show the timestamp when the notification was created in the content view.
+The default is `false`.
 * `iconData`: The data of the icon to display in the notification.
 If the value is null, the app launcher icon is used.
 * `interval`: The task call interval in milliseconds.
 The default is `5000`.
 * `autoRunOnBoot`: Whether to automatically run foreground task on boot.
 The default is `false`.